Outcome Measures or Endpoints for Clinical Trials

 Progression-free survival (PFS) – Progression-free survival is the time from the beginning of an intervention until a patient shows signs of disease progression.

-Women need to be able to make health care decisions based upon the highest possible quality of evidence.
+Women need to be able to make health care decisions based on the highest possible quality of evidence.
 To achieve this, we need well-designed clinical trials that use the most valid and meaningful outcome measures available.
 We recognize that selection of the ideal experimental endpoint is not always possible or practical.
 On the other hand, designing a trial with practical but inadequate outcome measures will only result in wasted resources and delays in identifying the most effective healthcare.
 Before a clinical trial begins, researchers will decide what outcomes or endpoints they want to measure.